harness/terraform-provider-harness/docs/resources/platform_connector_aws.md

 - `access_key` (String) AWS access key.
 - `access_key_ref` (String) Reference to the Harness secret containing the aws access key.
 To reference a secret at the organization scope, prefix 'org' to the expression: org.{identifier}.
 To reference a secret at the account scope, prefix 'account` to the expression: account.{identifier}.
 - `delegate_selectors` (Set of String) Connect only use delegates with these tags.
--  `region` AWS Region to perform Connection test of Connector.
+- `region` (String) Test Region to perform Connection test of AWS Connector.

 ## Import